Determination of Passing Score

 The CBNC examination test results is a PASS or FAIL decision.
 Examinees will receive a scaled score, ranging from 300 to 700.
 A scaled score of at least 555 is required to pass the CBNC examination.

-Candidates who pass the CBNC exam will be listed on APCA’s Directory of Certificants as soon as scores are released.
+Candidates who pass the CBNC exam will be listed on APCA’s Directory of Certificants beginning on the date that the certification record becomes active.

 Candidates who applied as Testamurs and who passed the CBNC exam, will need to provide CBNC with documentation of having passed the Cardiology, Nuclear Medicine or Radiology board examination as well as documentation of having a current, full and unrestricted medical license before a CBNC certificate can be mailed and name added to the roster of Diplomates.
 A copy of the letter from the certifying board or a print-out from the certifying board’s website documenting board certified status in Cardiology, Nuclear Medicine or Radiology will be accepted as documentation for board certification.
 To document full and current medical licensure, a copy of the license (with expiration date) or a print-out from the state/country medical licensure board’s website documenting current, full and unrestricted medical license will be accepted.
 The appropriate documentation may be emailed to CBNC@inteleos.org or alternatively uploaded into your MY APCA account – upon uploading your documents you must notify staff via email to request conversion and indicate that you have uploaded into the system.